Starting a business in New Zealand

 The Limited Partnerships Act 2008 governs limited partnerships (LPs) in New Zealand.
 An LP must include at least one general partner and one limited partner.
 The general partner manages daily operations and is fully liable for business debts, while the limited partner has no operational control and is only liable up to their investment.

-Limited partnerships benefit from "pass-through" tax treatment, meaning profits and losses are directly passed to partners without additional corporate tax.
-Business owners must apply to the Companies Office, along with details of partners and a physical New Zealand address.
+Business owners must register the LP with the Companies Office, along with details of partners and a physical New Zealand address.
 An annual return is required; larger partnerships may need audited financial statements.

 Branch office

-A branch office in New Zealand is an extension of the parent company and is not considered a separate legal entity.
+A branch office in New Zealand is an extension of the parent company.
+The branch is not considered a separate legal entity; however, it is governed by New Zealand law.
 Foreign companies can set up a branch to conduct business, with the parent company remaining responsible for all debts and obligations.
 The branch office must have a resident representative and a legal address.
-It should also have a local management body.
-The parent company representative must open a local corporate bank account.
+The branch must register on the Companies Office’s Overseas Register, meet reporting requirements like annual returns and director updates, and pay corporate income tax on New Zealand profits.

 “We’ve been working with Hawksford since 2012 when we decided to set up our own entities in Asia.
 The team is very professional and helpful.
 They took care of every step of business formation, giving us advice and responding to our needs in a timely manner."